sartography/SpiffWorkflow/doc/bpmn/advanced.rst

 over how this works in a little more detail in `Custom Serialization in More Depth`_.

 It is also possible to bypass using a :code:`DictionaryConverter` at all for the data serialization process (but not for the spec serialization process).
-The only requirement the `data_converter` requires is that it implement the methods
+The only requirement for the the `data_converter` is that it implement the methods

 - `convert`, which takes an object and returns something JSON-serializable
 - `restore`, which takes a serialized version and returns an object